Binham Priory

 St Mary's Priory, Binham, or Binham Priory, is a ruined Benedictine priory located in the village of Binham in the English county of Norfolk.

-Today the nave of the much larger priory church has become the Church of St. Mary and the Holy Cross and is still used as a place of worship.
+The nave of the priory church is the Church of St. Mary and the Holy Cross, which is used as a place of worship.
 The remains of the priory are in the care of English Heritage.
-The priory's west face is the first example in England of gothic bar tracery, predating Westminster Abbey by a decade.
 According to English Heritage, Binham Priory's "history is one of almost continuous scandal."
 Many of its priors proved to be unscrupulous and irresponsible.